WalnutProgramming/making-a-pull-request/README.md

 12. **(Optional) Clean up your forked repo:** Once your pull request has been merged, you can update your branch by following [these instructions from a StackOverflow answer](https://stackoverflow.com/questions/46110615/how-to-sync-your-forked-repo-with-original-repo-in-github-desktop/53538020#53538020).

 In October, if you make 4 pull requests, you can get a free T-Shirt from Hacktoberfest.
 Sign up [here](https://hacktoberfest.digitalocean.com/).

+If there's anything unclear about these instructions, feel free to make a pull request on this repository to make these instructions easier to follow.